Rational approximations on toric varieties: Introduction

+where $\varepsilon_L(Q)$ is the \emph{Seshadri constant} of $L$ at $Q$.
+Moreover, the inequality above is an equality if and only if both $\alpha$ and $\varepsilon$ are computed on some rational curve on $X$ passing through $Q$.
+See also \cite{Grieve} for analogous results over function fields.

 According to some heuristic due to Batyrev and Manin, there exist many similarities between the distribution of rational points and that of rational curves.
-For example Manin's conjecture \cite[RCC]{Manin} on existence of rational curves via the number of rational points of bounded height.
-At an attempt of formulating a local analogy, McKinnon has made the following conjecture, based on the empirical fact that rational points tend to accumulate on rational curves when approaching a fixed point.
-In fact \eqref{eq:McKinnonRoth} is an equality precisely when both $\alpha$ and $\varepsilon$ are computed on some rational curve (verifying another extra condition so that the factor $\frac{1}{2}$ comes from K. Roth's Theorem \eqref{eq:Roth}). \begin{conjecture}[\cite{McKinnon2007} Conjecture 2.7] Let $X$ be a variety over a number field $K$ and $L$ be an ample line bundle.
+For example, let us mention Manin's conjecture \cite[RCC]{Manin} on existence of rational curves via the number of rational points of bounded height.
+In an attempt to formulate a local analogue, McKinnon made the following conjecture, based on the empirical fact that rational points tend to accumulate on rational curves when approaching a fixed point. \begin{conjecture}[\cite{McKinnon2007} Conjecture 2.7] Let $X$ be a variety over a number field $K$, $L$ be an ample line bundle and $\nu$ be a place of $K$.
 Suppose that $Q\in X(K)$ and that there exists a rational curve defined over $K$ passing through $Q$ on $X$.
-Then there exists a rational curve $C$ on $X$ passing through $Q$ achieving the best approximation constant at $Q$ with respect to $L$. \end{conjecture} The word ``achieve'' means that the $\alpha_{L,\nu}(Q,X)$ can actually be computed with respect to a rational curve.
-Assuming Vojta's Conjecture (see \cite{Vojta}), McKinnon \cite[\S4]{McKinnon2007} shows the consistency of Conjecture \ref{conj:mckinnon} for varieties of general type.
+Then there exists a rational curve $C$ on $X$ passing through $Q$ achieving the best approximation constant at $Q$ with respect to $L$ and $\nu$, i.e., \end{conjecture} Assuming Vojta's Conjecture (see \cite{Vojta}), McKinnon \cite[\S4]{McKinnon2007} showed the consistency of Conjecture \ref{conj:mckinnon} for varieties of general type \footnote{Further evidence for toric varieties is given in a recent paper of McKinnon and Satriano \cite{McKinnon-Satriano}.}.